VRPRM: Process Reward Modeling via Visual Reasoning: Experiments

 \subsubsection{Effects of RL}

-In this comparative experiment, we aimed to explore whether reinforcement learning (RL) can enhance a model's thinking and process evaluation capabilities.
-As shown in Tables \ref{Table:PRMBench} and \ref{Table:BoN}, we report the performance of the VRPRM model without RL training (VRPRM w/o RL) on the VisualProcessBench and BoN test sets, respectively.
-In the VisualProcessBench evaluation, the VRPRM w/o RL model, supervised fine-tuned (SFT) using CoT-PRM data, surpassed VisualPRM, the state-of-the-art multimodal PRM method, in both average FEI and average AEI.
-Building on this foundation, we further used PRM data to perform reinforcement learning training on the VRPRM without RL, resulting in a complete VRPRM model.
-Experimental results show that VRPRM achieved an average performance improvement of 3.92\% points on VisualProcessBench and overall accuracy improvements across all sub-datasets.
-In the BoN test, VRPRM consistently outperformed VRPRM without RL on InternVL models of varying scales, with the maximum average relative improvement reaching 9.04\%.
+In this experiment, we investigated whether reinforcement learning (RL) could improve a model's process evaluation capabilities.
+The performance of the VRPRM model without RL training (VRPRM w/o RL) is reported on the VisualProcessBench and BoN test sets in Tables \ref{Table:PRMBench} and \ref{Table:BoN}, respectively.

+On the VisualProcessBench, the VRPRM w/o RL, trained with CoT-PRM data during supervised fine-tuning (SFT), outperformed VisualPRM, the state-of-the-art multimodal PRM, in both average FEI and AEI.
+We then applied RL training to the VRPRM w/o RL using PRM data, creating the complete VRPRM model.
+This resulted in a 3.92\% average performance improvement on VisualProcessBench, with gains across all sub-datasets.
+In the BoN test, VRPRM consistently outperformed VRPRM without RL across various InternVL model scales, with a maximum relative improvement of 9.04\%.

-These results demonstrate that RL training based on non-CoT PRM data can significantly enhance the process evaluation capabilities, and this enhanced process evaluation capability further strengthens the model's thinking ability, creating a mutually reinforcing positive feedback loop.
-By introducing a reinforcement learning mechanism, we can effectively train a PRM model with enhanced thinking and process evaluation capabilities at a relatively low data cost.
+These results show that RL training based on non-CoT PRM data significantly enhances process evaluation capabilities.
+By incorporating RL, we can effectively train a PRM model with improved evaluation skills at a relatively low data cost.